-The Company distributes its draft beer in kegs and packaged beer primarily in glass bottles and cans and such kegs, bottles and cans are shipped on pallets to Distributors.
+The Company distributes its packaged hard seltzer, beer and hard cider primarily in cans and glass bottles and its draft beer in kegs and such cans, bottles and kegs are shipped on pallets to Distributors.
 Most kegs and pallets are owned by the Company.
 Kegs are reflected in the Company's balance sheets at cost and are depreciated over the estimated useful life of the keg, while pallets are expensed upon purchase.
 Upon shipment of beer to Distributors, the Company collects a refundable deposit on the kegs and pallets, which is included in current liabilities in the Company's balance sheets.
 Upon return of the kegs and pallets to the Company, the deposit is refunded to the Distributor.

 The Company has experienced some loss of kegs and pallets and anticipates that some loss will occur in future periods due to the significant volume of kegs and pallets handled by each Distributor and retailer, the homogeneous nature of kegs and pallets owned by most brewers, and the relatively small deposit collected for each keg when compared with its market value.
 The Company believes that this is an industry-wide issue and that the Company's loss experience is not atypical.
 The Company believes that the loss of kegs and pallets, after considering the forfeiture of related deposits, has not been material to the financial statements.
 The Company uses internal records, records maintained by Distributors, records maintained by other third-party vendors and historical information to estimate the physical count of kegs and pallets held by Distributors.
 These estimates affect the amount recorded as property, plant and equipment and current liabilities as of the date of the financial statements.
 The actual liability for refundable deposits could differ from these estimates.
+For the year ended December 26, 2020, the Company decreased its liability for refundable deposits, gross property, plant and equipment and related accumulated depreciation by \$0.4 million, \$0.8 million and \$0.8 million, respectively.
 For the year ended December 28, 2019, the Company decreased its liability for refundable deposits, gross property, plant and equipment and related accumulated depreciation by \$0.8 million, \$1.3 million and \$1.3 million, respectively.
-For the year ended December 29, 2018, the Company decreased its liability for refundable deposits, gross property, plant and equipment and related accumulated depreciation by \$1.2 million, \$1.1 million, respectively, in refundable deposits on kegs and pallets and \$0.5 million and \$1.9 million, respectively, in kegs, net of accumulated depreciation.
+As of December 26, 2020, and December 28, 2019, the Company's balance sheet includes \$15.5 million and \$19.5 million, respectively, in refundable deposits on kegs and pallets and \$0.3 million and \$0.5 million, respectively, in kegs, net of accumulated depreciation.